intel/intel-extension-for-pytorch/docker/README.md

 ### Running container:

-Run following commands to start IPEX GPU tools container.
-You can use `-v` option to mount your local directory into container.
+Run the following commands to start Intel® Extension for PyTorch\* GPU tools container.
+You can use `-v` option to mount your local directory into the container.
 The `-v` argument can be omitted if you do not need access to a local directory in the container.
 Pass the video and render groups to your docker container so that the GPU is accessible.